1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He reviews your symptoms, medical history (e.g., Crohn's disease, diabetes, past abscesses) and performs a gentle rectal and perianal exam to identify warmth, swelling or discharge.
+He examines your symptoms, medical history (e.g., Crohn’s disease, diabetes, historical abscesses) and carefully conditions a rectal and perianal examination to determine the presence of warmth, swelling or drainage.

 Laboratory Tests